Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Related Work

 \section{Related Work}

-This section reviews three research directions closely related to the proposed STGAT solution: 1) time synchronization in smart grids and industrial IoT, 2) time-synchronization attacks and spoofing-resilient protection mechanisms, and 3) deep spatio-temporal models for multivariate time-series anomaly detection.
+This section reviews prior studies on time synchronization in smart grids and industrial IoT, adversarial time-synchronization attacks and spoofing-resilient defenses, and deep spatio-temporal anomaly detection models for multivariate time series.